ODRecommendation/recRNNService/README.md

-# Wide&Deep serve example using BigDL, Mleap, and Play
+# RNN based recommendation service using BigDL, Mleap, and Play
-A example on how to serve Wide&Deep model trained by BigDL and Spark using BigDL, Mleap, and Play
+A example on how to serve rnn recommendation model trained by BigDL and Spark using BigDL, Mleap, and Play

 ## Requirements
 ```scala